aledrhys/azure-cv-project/README.md

 ## Further actions

 - Created a Blob storage in Azure
-- Azure Functions
+- Created Azure Functions
-- Created a Counter in C# which connects to the CosmoDB
+- Created a Counter which connects to the CosmoDB and triggers a function when page accessed
 - Hooked up the backend API to the frontend webpage so counter displays
+- Deployed static site to blob container
+- Setup Azure CDN for HTTPS and custom domain support